nfrechette/acl-gltf/README.md

 # Animation Compression Library glTF toolkit

-This toolkit contains a set of tools to convert raw glTF animations from/to compressed glTF animations by using the [Animation Compression Library](https://github.com/nfrechette/acl).
-In time, a proper glTF extension will be standardized.
+This toolkit contains a tool to convert compress and decompress glTF animations by using the [Animation Compression Library](https://github.com/nfrechette/acl).
+In time, a proper glTF extension will hopefully be standardized.

+For the time being, `acl-gltf` only serves as a reference and toy.
+Sadly, glTF is not a suitable file format for a pipeline.
+It is not possible for a standalone tool to safely process a glTF file without knowing about and supporting every possible extension used in the wild.
+As such, `acl-gltf` leaves a lot of unused metadata in its output and no raw data is freed to ensure maximum safety.

+===> **THIS TOOL IS NOT SUITABLE FOR PRODUCTION USE!** <===

+Until an ACL extension is standardized, it is recommended to use this tool as inspiration to see how to compress glTF animations.
+As such, it is merely a proof of concept.

 ## Supported platforms